lifeisstillgood/TomorrowsManifesto/chapterone.rst

 Civics
 ------

+Theiry if government
+- way to price extrrnalities so society can survive
+- stand shoukder to shoukder against the zombie hordes but someone needs to arrnage bathroom breaks
+- tax stealing etc

+also response to gunnloving
+- what is right ammo to load in shotgun to deal with a child not having food for two days as mother working three jobs

 As a compulsort GCSE component each student should pass same questions as for uk citizens test

 Redice coting age to 16?